 Lieutenant Colonel Brian Crothers, USAF

-Lt Col Crothers is a career Air Force officer of 21 years serving primarily as Professional Military Education instructor and 13 years as an engineer.
-His engineering career was centered around the Air Force “Warfare Centers” with assignments at the Air-, Space-, and Information Warfare centers.
-He held multiple positions as a Flight Commander and Chief Engineer leading teams of military and civilian personnel across a diverse range of activities including, US / allied electronic warfare (EW) capabilities assessments, treaty compliance, Foreign Military Sales with customers including Egypt, Pakistan, Taiwan, plus others; operational test and evaluation, technology transfer vulnerability assessments, and human factors.
+Lt Col Crothers is a career Air Force officer of 24 years serving primarily as Professional Military Education instructor and 13 years as an electrical engineer.
+His engineering career centered around the Air Force’s “Warfare Centers” with assignments at the Air-, Space-, and Information Warfare centers.
+He has lead teams of military and civilian personnel across a diverse range of activities including, US / allied electronic warfare and information warfare (EW/IW) capabilities assessments, treaty compliance, Foreign Military Sales; operational test and evaluation, technology transfer vulnerability assessments, and human factors.

-Lt Col Crothers’ research interests are in the domestic influences of militarized intrastate and interstate conflict and the post conflict consequences of militarized intervention.
-He is currently an Air Force representative and Assistant Professor at the United States Naval Academy where he teaches courses in Comparative and International Politics.
+Lt Col Crothers currently serves as an Air Force representative and Assistant Professor at the United States Naval Academy where he teaches courses in Comparative and International Politics to include courses on interstate conflict and the politics of information technology.